01 of 06

 This beautiful necklace is made with glass seed beads studding crocheted floss and accented with a dichroic glass pendant.
 The pattern makes a 14-inch long choker necklace, but you can easily adapt it to make a longer necklace as you may desire.

-This tutorial accompanies the free crochet pattern for a beaded necklace with dichroic glass pendant.
+This tutorial accompanies the free crochet pattern for a beaded necklace with a dichroic glass pendant.

 Continue to 2 of 6 below.